Ninja-Squad/ninja-squad.github.com/_posts/2019-05-20-what-is-new-angular-8.0.md

 The `AbstractControl` class now offers a new method `markAllAsTouched` in addition to the existing `markAsDirty`, `markAsTouched`, `markAsPending`, etc.
-`AbstractControl` is the parent class of `FormGroup`, `FormControl`, `FormArray`, so the method is available on all reactive forms entites.
+`AbstractControl` is the parent class of `FormGroup`, `FormControl`, `FormArray`, so the method is available on all reactive forms entities.

 Like `markAsTouched`, this new method marks a control as `touched` but also all its descendants.